The Dead Zone (film): Box office

+Critical reception

 The Dead Zone received very positive reviews on release.
 It holds an approval rating of 89% on review aggregator website Rotten Tomatoes based on 54 reviews, with an average score of 7.7/10.
 The site's consensus reads, "The Dead Zone combines taut direction from David Cronenberg and a rich performance from Christopher Walken to create one of the strongest Stephen King adaptations."
 On Metacritic, the film has a score of 69 out of 100 based on 8 reviews, indicating "generally favorable reviews".

 Roger Ebert of the Chicago Sun-Times gave the film three-and-a-half stars, describing The Dead Zone as by far the best of the half-a-dozen cinematic adaptations of King's novels to that date.
 He praised Cronenberg's direction for successfully weaving the supernatural into the everyday, and noted believable performances by the entire cast, especially Walken: "Walken does such a good job of portraying Johnny Smith, the man with the strange gift, that we forget this is science fiction or fantasy or whatever and just accept it as this guy's story."
 Janet Maslin of The New York Times referred to the film as "a well-acted drama more eerie than terrifying, more rooted in the occult than in sheer horror."
 Robin Wood stated that it was the first film by Cronenberg that he could admire and called it a "healthy development".

 Dave Kehr of the Chicago Reader was more critical of the film, describing it as "By no means a bad film, just a disappointingly bland and superficial one ... in which director David Cronenberg relinquishes the one thing that had always set him apart from his Canadian colleagues: his willingness to follow his intuitions rather than the logic of a script."